Daily Self Care Guidelines

 Goals: Use medications on a regular basis and understand the reason for the use of each medication and know the dosing.

 CF-related diabetes (CFRD) is common in people with CF. It is detected by doing an oral glucose tolerance test (OGGT), which is recommended yearly beginning at age 10.
-If CFRD is present and not treated, the patient may be more susceptible to infection and may have a poor immune response to fight infection.
-You may also have difficulty maintaining an adequate weight if CFRD is not well controlled.
+If CFRD is treated, you may be more susceptible to infections and may take longer to recover from infections.
+You may also have difficulty maintaining your goal weight if CFRD is not well controlled.

-Goals: Know how diabetes can affect your growth and your health, and proper treatment can improve your health and weight.
-Maintain adequate nutritional status.
+- Know how diabetes can affect your growth and your health

 Goals: Identify and treat your Pulmonary Exacerbations early to maintain optimal lung function.